Certified Gradient-Based Contact-Rich Manipulation via Smoothing-Error Reachable Tubes: Introduction

 From the \ac{RL} policy gradient formula \cite{sutton1999policy} with policy $\pi_\theta$,

 it might appear that the policy gradient $\nabla_\theta J(\theta)$ would also vanish, as most actions do not affect the manipulated object and yield zero episodic reward $R(\tau)$ for a sampled trajectory $\tau$. \ac{RL} addresses this through stochasticity in the policy and environment, often via domain randomization \cite{peng2018simtoreal, rajeswaran2017epopt}, so that some rollouts accidentally induce contact, producing nonzero rewards and gradients.
-Domain randomization can be seen as randomized smoothing, where the dynamics are convolved with a probabilistic kernel to improve the optimization landscape \cite{suh2022bundled}.
+Domain randomization can be seen as randomized smoothing, where the dynamics are convolved with a probabilistic kernel to improve the optimization landscape \cite{suh2022bundled, duchi2012randomized}.
 Later work showed that this is equivalent to analytical smoothing \cite{pang2023global, zhang2023adaptive}, where the environment is deterministic but contact dynamics are smoothed explicitly.

 Despite the connection between \ac{RL} and analytically-smoothed contact dynamics, na\"ively planning with smoothed dynamics often fails due to premature contact loss \cite{shirai2025is} arising from the unilateral nature of contact, i.e., contact can only apply normal forces in one direction.
-Later work mitigates this issue by creating a local \ac{CTR} \cite{suh2025dexterous}, replacing conventional elliptical trust regions \cite{sorensen1982newtons} to keep smoothed dynamics close to the true hybrid system.
+Later work mitigates this issue by creating a local \ac{CTR} \cite{suh2025dexterous}, replacing conventional elliptical trust regions \cite{sorensen1982newtons} to keep smoothed dynamics close to the nonsmooth hybrid system.
 However, contact loss can still occur, and the CTR is heuristic, as the allowable deviation that ensures a sufficiently accurate model for planning is not formally characterized.
-Quantifying and propagating smoothing error through the true hybrid dynamics produces reachable sets that can constrain controllers to ensure goal reachability and constraint satisfaction, which is critical for high-precision manipulation.
-However, no methods can 1) quantify smoothing error, 2) perform reachability analysis for high-dimensional hybrid contact dynamics, and 3) perform efficient gradient-based policy optimization using these bounds.
+Quantifying and propagating smoothing error through the dynamics produces reachable sets that can constrain controllers to ensure goal reachability and constraint satisfaction.
+However, no methods can quantify smoothing error, perform reachability analysis for high-dimensional hybrid contact dynamics, and perform efficient gradient-based policy optimization using these bounds.